-Nicotine addiction is a disease that affects a tobacco user physically, mentally, emotionally, and spiritually.
-The two characteristics of an addiction are compulsive use of a substance and continued use despite adverse consequences.
-Many tobacco users report their inability to stop use regardless of adverse consequences, including the risk of fatality due to a tobacco related disease or illness.
+Tobacco addiction is a disease that affects a person who uses tobacco physically, mentally, emotionally, and spiritually.
+The two characteristics of addiction are the compulsive use of a substance and continued use despite adverse consequences.
+Many tobacco users report their inability to stop use regardless of adverse consequences, including the risk of fatality due to a tobacco-related health issue, like heart disease.

 * From Nicotine Anonymous

 Nicotine, a chemical found in all tobacco products, is the single most addictive substance in common use.
 It has been stated that nicotine is far more addictive than heroin or cocaine, for many reasons.